By Darren DeYoung

 If you receive resistance to this question, again, it may be a sign that you should consider someone else.

-Asking questions is a great way to get to know someone and to build rapport.
+Asking questions is a great way to get to know someone and to build rapport and trust.
 Your website build or redesign is no small project and it is best to uncover everything from the outset.
 By no means is this list of questions exhaustive or complete, but it is a good way to generate positive discussions.

 Unlike an email, an in-person discussion or phone call will tell you a lot about a person.
 Discussions allow you to observe reactionary inflections in the person’s tone.
 You can also get a gist of their personality and a better understanding of what they’re about.